pudly/schmopera-hugo/content/articles/tap-ex-augmented-opera.md

 related_companies = ["scene/companies/tapestry-opera.md"]
 related_people = ["scene/people/lyndsay-promane.md", "scene/people/vanessa-oudereimerink.md", "scene/people/lauren-segal.md"]
-short_description = "As opera, and theatre in general, is forever evolving with the times, it's quite exciting to see new, cutting-edge approaches being used so successfully." slug = "tapex-augmented-opera" social_media = [] title = "TAP:EX Augmented Opera" website = "" youtube_url = ""
+short_description = "As opera, and theatre in general, is forever evolving with the times, it's quite exciting to see new, cutting-edge approaches being used so successfully." slug = "tapex-augmented-opera-lives-up-to-its-name" social_media = [] title = "TAP:EX Augmented Opera lives up to its name" website = "" youtube_url = ""